N0tKris/CSCI-2040U-Software-Design-Labs/docs/user-guide.md

 4. Type your **review comment** in the text field.
 5. Click **Submit Review**.

-Your review is saved to the database and displayed on the restaurant page immediately.
+Your review is saved to the database and enters moderation as **PENDING**.

+- Approved reviews become publicly visible.
+- Rejected reviews remain hidden.

 ---